- It was the name given to the relationship developed between the U.S.A. and the USSR after the Second World War.

 The Berlin Wall was a guarded concrete barrier that physically and ideologically divided Berlin from 1961 to 1989.
 It was constructed by the German Democratic Republic (East Germany), starting on 13 August 1961 and was known as “Antifascistischer Schutzwall.”
 It cut off West Berlin from virtually all of surrounding East Germany and East Berlin until government officials opened it in November 1989.
 The official purpose of the Berlin Wall was to keep out Western “fascists”.
 Its demolition officially began on 13 June 1990 and finished in 1992.

-The Wall was erected to prevent a massive emigration and defection that had marked East Germany and the communist Eastern Bloc after World War II.
-Before the Wall’s erection, 3.5 million East Germans circumvented Eastern Bloc emigration restrictions and defected from the German Democratic Republic, many by crossing over the border from East Berlin into West Berlin and then travelling to West Germany and to other Western European countries.
+The Wall was erected to prevent a massive emigration and defection East Germany and the communist Eastern Bloc had experienced after World War II.
+Before the Wall’s erection, 3.5 million East Germans circumvented Eastern Bloc emigration restrictions and defected from the German Democratic Republic, many by crossing over the border from East Berlin into West Berlin and then travelling to West Germany and other Western European countries.

 The Berlin Wall stood until November 9, 1989, when the head of the East German Communist Party declared that citizens of the German Democratic Republic could cross the border as they pleased.
 Euphoric crowds swarmed the wall, crossing freely into West Berlin, while others brought hammers and picks and began to collect souvenirs in the form of parts of the wall.
 The fall of the Berlin Wall paved the way for the reunification of Germany, which formally took place on 3 October 1990.
 To this day, the Berlin Wall remains one of the most powerful and enduring symbols of the Cold War.

-In general, the U.S.A. and USSR differed on a number of key issues ranging from elections to the form of governance, to the right of expression that is the media, and other organisations.
+In general, the U.S.A. and USSR differed on a number of key issues ranging from elections and the form of governance, to the right of expression, that is the media, and other organisations.